Austin Community College District

 - Austin Community College is a two-year community college providing university transfer, workforce training, continuing education, and adult basic education opportunities.
 The ACC District is a major contributor to the quality of life and economic prosperity of Central Texas.

-- The teacher population of 950 teachers has declined by 14% over five years.
+- The teacher population of 950 teachers has stayed relatively flat over five years.

 |Austin Community College District||(TX) Community College Avg.|